 Ulysses is the greatest of the Inferno’s tragic heroes.
 Dante’s invented story of his last voyage is about leaders who lie.

 We are among the false councillors, in the eighth ditch of the Malebolge in Circle 8, the first circle of the fraudulent, close to the lowest depths of hell.
 These gifted people, often politicians or opinion leaders in life, used their intelligence and charm to deceive and mislead, bringing ruin, destruction and death in their wake.
 Dante places them lower than the thieves, because they deliberately misused their talents in the reckless pursuit of power at all costs.
-It all sounds horribly familiar, a parable for our times as well as Dante’s.
+If it all sounds horribly familiar, that’s because it should do: it’s a parable for our times as well as Dante’s.

 Standing on the ridge above the ditch, Dante sees a multitude of gleaming, flickering flames moving along it, like fireflies on a summer night.
 Each flame is a sinner, a tongue – once human, now of fire – that led others astray, each in a unique way.
 Yet they are now as indistinguishable as they are many, all their fraudulent scheming having come to nought.
 In contrast with the squalor and din of other circles, there is a curious, hushed beauty and dignity to this scene, suggesting the charisma of these sinners and the fact that many of them were once powerful orators, now for ever silenced.
 Still atop the ridge, Dante takes hold of a rock to steady himself, so that he does not fall down among them: his council had been sought in the affairs of Florence and he could easily have yielded to the temptation to lie, perhaps even to save himself by lying.